jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 #Getting Started with IBM Bluemix and DevOps Services using Java

-Last modified: 16 December 2014
+Last modified: 9 January 2015

 ##Create an app using IBM Bluemix